SAP/cloud-security-services-integration-library/token-client/README.md

 `CacheConfiguration` object as constructor parameter.
 The cache can be disabled by using the `CacheConfiguration.CACHE_DISABLED` configuration.

+:exclamation: In order to leverage the cache it makes sense to have only one reference to the `OAuth2TokenService.java` implementation or to the `XsuaaTokenFlows`.

 ## Configuration for Java/Spring Applications

 #### Maven Dependencies, when using Spring Web `RestTemplate`